christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Footnotes

-[^1]: See: 'History: Fiction or Science?
+[^1]: See: "History: Fiction or Science?
 Russia.
 Britain.
 Byzantium.
     Rome.
-New Chronology Vol.IV' (2008) by Anatoly T. Fomenko, 'Jesus Among the Julio-Claudians' (2017) by Charles N. Pope '[[link](https://books.google.se/books/about/Jesus_Among_the_Julio_Claudians.html?id=c7A3DwAAQBAJ&redir_esc=y)],
+New Chronology Vol.IV" (2008) by Anatoly T. Fomenko, "Jesus Among the Julio-Claudians" (2017) by Charles N. Pope '[[link](https://books.google.se/books/about/Jesus_Among_the_Julio_Claudians.html?id=c7A3DwAAQBAJ&redir_esc=y)],
-    and 'How Fake Is Roman Antiquity?'
+    and "How Fake Is Roman Antiquity?"
     https://www.unz.com/article/how-fake-is-roman-antiquity
     [[link](https://www.unz.com/article/how-fake-is-roman-antiquity/)]
     for a few authors who make the claim that the "first Rome" was based